Introduction to USD

 However, the Ar system allows for the coexistence of multiple, URI-protocol-dispatched resolvers, each of which can resolve asset paths to ArAsset that can stream data directly from clouds or databases, or even construct assets procedurally, in-memory.

 A USD Layer can be taught to be populated with data translated from any kind of compatible file format, by implementing an SdfFileFormat plugin for the format.
-USD’s own native usda (ascii), usdc (binary), and usdz (packaged archive) formats are implemented this way, as is the included support for reading Alembic files via the Alembic USD Plugin, as well as MaterialX xml files.
+USD’s own native usda (text), usdc (binary), and usdz (packaged archive) formats are implemented this way, as is the included support for reading Alembic files via the Alembic USD Plugin, as well as MaterialX xml files.

 File formats can also be “dynamic”, such that when referenced into a scene via a payload arc, modifiable metadata parameters on the payloaded prim are transmitted to the file format plugin which is then allowed to re-evaluate itself.
 This allows for a degree of user-directed proceduralism.

-USD includes a tool for generating new schemas (C++ classes, python bindings, and all required boilerplate) from a simple usd ascii description of the schema.
+USD includes a tool for generating new schemas (C++ classes, python bindings, and all required boilerplate) from a simple usda text description of the schema.
 This can be used to add new USD prim schema types and API’s to your pipeline or package, with which you will be able to interact in your application-level plugins just as if they were native USD schemas.
 For typed schemas that are conceptually imageable, you can also teach Hydra how to image them.

 USD uses a textual, hierarchical namespace to identify its data, which means it is “namespace paths” by which overrides bind to their defining prims/properties.
 In consequence, when the internal namespace of a referenced asset changes, higher-level overrides previously recorded in referencing assets will fall off.
 One solution to this problem is to identify data by a “globally unique identifer” (GUID), and then associate overrides with the same GUID as the defining prim.
 While solving the namespace-editing problem, GUIDs introduce other problems into a pipeline, and potentially limitations on flexibility of composition.
-In past iterations of USD, Pixar used a form of GUID at the model/asset granularity, and after carefully weighing the pros and cons, we have decided that for us, the cost of occasional “namespace fix-up” operations run over a collection of assets is worth paying for the ease of asset construction and aggregation, and readable ascii asset representations that we get from namespace-paths as identifiers.
+In past iterations of USD, Pixar used a form of GUID at the model/asset granularity, and after carefully weighing the pros and cons, we have decided that for us, the cost of occasional “namespace fix-up” operations run over a collection of assets is worth paying for the ease of asset construction and aggregation, and readable text asset representations that we get from namespace-paths as identifiers.

 USD provides a lightweight, optimized scenegraph to facilitate authoring and efficient extraction of composed scene description.
 However, it provides no other behaviors than composition of a namespace hierarchy and property Value Resolution, and in the tradeoff space between “low-memory footprint, higher-latency data access” and “high-memory footprint, low-latency access to data”, USD’s scenegraph leans more towards the former, whereas a high-performance execution engine requires the latter.